pypingou/pypass/doc/source/configuration.rst

 .. warning::

    Groups and keys name must never be modified.

-The program relies on that names to work.
-If one of groups or keys cannot be found, application may crash.
+   PyPass relies on that exact names to work.
+If one of groups or keys cannot be found, application may not work as excepted or crash.

 .. todo::